DCAN-Labs/automated-subset-analysis/README.md

 #### Other Flags (5)

 1. `--columns` takes one or more strings.
 Each should be the name of a column in the demographics `.csv` which contains numerical data to include in the subset correlations analysis.
 By default, the script will assume that both input demographics `.csv` files have columns of numerical data with these names:

     ```
     demo_comb_income_v2b, demo_ed_v2, demo_prnt_ed_v2b, demo_sex_v2b, ehi_y_ss_scoreb interview_age, medhx_9a, race_ethnicity, rel_relationship, site_id_l
     ```

-1. `--correlate-variances` takes no parameters.
-By default, subset analysis will calculate correlations between subsets'/groups' average values.
-Include this flag to correlate the subsets' variances instead.
+1. `--calculate` takes one string to define the output metric.
+With its default value of `mean`, the subset analysis will calculate correlations between subsets'/groups' average values.
+Use `--calculate variance` to correlate the subsets' variances instead, or `--calculate effect-size` to measure the effect size of the difference between each subset and the total group.

 1. `--inverse-fisher-z` takes no parameters.
 Include this flag to do an inverse Fisher-Z transformation on the matrices imported from the `.pconn` files of the data before getting correlations.